psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: DFT FUNCTIONAL TOTAL ENERGY

-   The total electronic energy [Eh] for the underlying functional of the requested DFT method, without any dispersion correction; the first four terms in Eq. :eq:`SCFterms` or :eq:`DFTterms`.
+   The total electronic energy [E_h] for the underlying functional of the requested DFT method, without any dispersion correction; the first four terms in Eq. :eq:`SCFterms` or :eq:`DFTterms`.
 Quantity :math:`E_{\text{FCTL}}` in Eqs.  :eq:`SCFterms` and :eq:`DFTterms`.